William McKinley: Obtaining the nomination

 Quay and Platt still hoped to deny McKinley a first-ballot majority at the convention by boosting support for local favorite son candidates such as Quay himself, New York Governor (and former vice president) Levi P. Morton, and Illinois Senator Shelby Cullom.
 Delegate-rich Illinois proved a crucial battleground, as McKinley supporters, such as Chicago businessman (and future vice president) Charles G. Dawes, sought to elect delegates pledged to vote for McKinley at the national convention in St. Louis.
-Cullom proved unable to stand against McKinley despite the support of local Republican machines; at the state convention at the end of April, McKinley completed a near-sweep of Illinois' delegates.
-Former president Harrison had been deemed a possible contender if he entered the race; when Harrison made it known he would not seek a third nomination, the McKinley organization took control of Indiana with a speed Harrison privately found unseemly.
-Morton operatives who journeyed to Indiana sent word back that they had found the state alive for McKinley.
+Cullom proved unable to stand against McKinley despite the local Republican machines' support; at the state convention in April, McKinley completed a near-sweep of Illinois's delegates.
+Former president Harrison had been deemed a possible contender if he entered the race; when Harrison made known he would not seek a third nomination, the McKinley organization took control of Indiana with a speed Harrison found unseemly.
+Morton operatives who journeyed to Indiana sent word that they had found the state alive for McKinley.
 Wyoming Senator Francis Warren wrote, "The politicians are making a hard fight against him, but if the masses could speak, McKinley is the choice of at least 75% of the entire [body of] Republican voters in the Union".

 By the time the national convention began in St. Louis on June 16, 1896, McKinley had an ample majority of delegates.
-The former governor, who remained in Canton, followed events at the convention closely by telephone, and was able to hear part of Foraker's speech nominating him over the line.
+The former governor, who remained in Canton, followed events at the convention closely by telephone, and was able to hear part of Foraker's speech nominating him.
 When Ohio was reached in the roll call of states, its votes gave McKinley the nomination, which he celebrated by hugging his wife and mother as his friends fled the house, anticipating the first of many crowds that gathered at the Republican candidate's home.
 Thousands of partisans came from Canton and surrounding towns that evening to hear McKinley speak from his front porch.
 The convention nominated Republican National Committee vice chairman Garret Hobart of New Jersey for vice president, a choice actually made, by most accounts, by Hanna.
 Hobart, a wealthy lawyer, businessman, and former state legislator, was not widely known, but as Hanna biographer Herbert Croly pointed out, "if he did little to strengthen the ticket he did nothing to weaken it".